MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/buddy_allocator.drawio.png"),
 ) <buddy_allocator>

-As can be seen from diagram @fig:buddy_allocator the memory is recursively split until it can be not longer.
+As can be seen from @fig:buddy_allocator the memory is recursively split until it can be not longer.
 This assists with minimising fragmentation by trying to use as little memory as possible.
 The allocator may make blocks too small that a new piece of memory cannot be allocated when this happens blocks of memory are coalesced with one another until a block of memory large enough to fit the requested allocation is created.

 Deallocation works just by marking the block of memory as free and adding it to the free list.
 This means that freeing memory is fast as it is $O(1)$.
 This allocator also minimises internal fragmentation by trying to decrease the size of blocks and also decrease external fragmentation as memory blocks next to one another can be made bigger if necessary.